-Amid Arms Race Fears, The U.S., Russia And China Are Racing Ahead With A New Missile
+Nations Rush Ahead With Hypersonic Weapons Amid Arms Race Fear

 The past year has seen a flurry of hypersonic testing.
 In March, Russian President Vladimir Putin announced his nation had successfully tested a hypersonic weapon known as the Kinzhal, the Russian word for dagger.

 In August, China said it had conducted the first successful tests of a hypersonic prototype called Starry Sky 2.
-It flew for more than five minutes and reached speeds above 4,000 m.p.h., according to state media.
+It flew for more than five minutes and reached speeds above 4,000 mph, according to state media.

 These programs are just getting started, says James Acton, a physicist at the Carnegie Endowment for International Peace who has studied hypersonics.